-- Preheat oven to 375 F.
+- Preheat oven to 375°F.

 - Toss the bread cubes with the melted butter, garlic, and sea salt.
-Spread the seasoned bread onto a sheet pan and bake for 10 minutes at 375 F, or until the tops are starting to brown.
+Spread the seasoned bread onto a sheet pan and bake for 10 minutes at 375°F, or until the tops are starting to brown.

 - While the croutons are baking, crumble and cook the sausage in a medium-sized pan over medium heat until it's evenly browned.
-Add the celery and onion.
-Stir to combine and continue cooking until the celery and onion starts to wilt.
-Turn off heat and set aside.
+Remove the sausage from the pan and set aside.

 - Add the celery and onion to the pan the sausage cooked in.
 Stir to combine and continue cooking until the celery and onion starts to wilt.
 Turn off the heat and set aside.